dmarx/bench-warmers/continuous_graph_embedding.md

 for a simple spherical representation, we can let the shell be a radius term.
 Any nodes inside the shell's radius, we draw an edge to.

+for non-trivial geometry (still assuming trivial topology, no holes) we can fit a local covariance matrix to warp the local hypersphere (fixed radius) to a hyper-elipse (radius modulated by covariance).
+Covariance here is identical to the Ricci tensor of the local semantic tangent space (i.e. the curvature relative to the riemannian (banach?) "perspective" of that entity).

 ## Expected Properties

 ### Semantic arithmetic over graphs